+What color is mahogany?
 A mahogany hair color is a blend of brown and red hues.
-Depending on how much of the brown and red shades are applied, mahogany hair can range from subtle to vibrant and is commonly described as rich or deep.
+Depending on how much brown and red shades are applied, mahogany hair can range from subtle to vibrant and is commonly described as rich or deep.
 Mahogany hair colors can include shades of chocolate and coffee, which may be mixed with red hues such as maroon, burgundy, and purple.
 Mahogany hues are a trendy hair color that women crave all year long!

 Brunette celebrity hotties Isla Fisher, Sofia Vergara, Demi Lovato, and Priyanka Chopra all had their strands in mahogany.
 They proved that their choice of brown is top of the line!
 You can opt to wear it as highlights, a full-on solid color, or in an ombre like how Insta-famous Utah hair colorist Jessica Powers does it on her clients!

-Take a look at the sultriest examples of light and dark mahogany hair color that are most popular right now!
+Look at the sultriest examples of light and dark mahogany hair color that are most popular now!

 #1: All Over Mahogany with Bangs

-For an unmistakably glamorous look, try an all-over mahogany hair color with bangs.
-A great color for olive and cool skin tones.
+Try an all-over mahogany hair color with bangs for an unmistakably glamorous look—a great color for olive and cool skin tones.
 Not only will you make a dramatic entrance, but you’ll be sure to keep all eyes on you.
-Expert tip: make sure to use a deep conditioning treatment twice a week to keep your color vibrant.
+Expert tip: Use a deep conditioning treatment twice weekly to keep your color vibrant.
 Your hair will thank you for the extra TLC.

 A cool-toned mahogany brunette is a perfect color choice for those whose skin tone is olive.
-It features a gorgeous mix of brown and red tones giving you depth and high shine.
-To get the best results, it’s important to use a professional hair colorist who can guide you.
-Really show your color off with shine spray and waves for the ultimate luxurious style.
+Its gorgeous mix of brown and red tones gives you depth and high shine.
+To get the best results, using a professional hair colorist who can guide you is important.
+Show your color off with shine spray and waves for the ultimate luxurious style.

 Dark mahogany is a great color for shoulder-length straight hair.
 This hue has a rich brown tone that is intensified with reddish-orange undertones.
-Tones like these will add some dimension and texture to your hair, as well as a subtle yet noticeable pop of color.
+Tones like these will add some dimension and texture to your hair and a subtle yet noticeable pop of color.

 A crimson mahogany shade is a great choice for those with long waves looking to frame their face.
 This rich and warm shade can beautifully bring out the color of your eyes and skin.
 The rich tones of this color will elevate your hair to a whole new level of sophistication.
 This shade fits perfectly for those who want a subtle yet noticeable change.
 It’s also a great choice for those wishing to transition from a lighter color to a darker rich toner.